flashcordon/big-history/Histoire-système-solaire.md

     les fissures ont aussi pu se créer beaucoup plus tard après la formation de la roche.
 La création du cratère a pu dégager la roche en la ramenant à la surface.
 Elle serait alors devenue de nouveau humide puis le séchage aurait fait apparaître ces fissures polygonales

-- Landing in a crater, Opportunity scored a "hole in one" by finding the mineral hematite, which typically forms in water.
-Water is key to life as we know it.
-Yet, acidic water soaked this area in Mars' ancient past, making conditions harder for life to thrive.
 - At a place called Comanche, Spirit found rocks ten times richer in key chemicals (magnesium and iron carbonates) than any other Martian rocks studied before.
 These rocks formed when Mars was warm and wet (had a thicker carbon-dioxide atmosphere and near-neutral-pH water).
 This warmer, watery environment could have supported life much better than the harshly acidic conditions the rover found elsewhere.
 - While dragging a wheel, Spirit churned up soil and found 90 percent pure silica at "Home Plate."
 On Earth, this kind of silica usually exists in hot springs or hot steam vents, where life as we know it often finds a hot, happy home.
 Perhaps ancient microbes on Mars did as well.
 - Spirit discovered that an ancient volcano erupted at "Home Plate," the rover's final resting place.
 Together, powerful steam eruptions from heated underground water produced some explosive volcanism.
 While violent, these extreme conditions can support microbial life on Earth.
 Once upon a time, maybe they did on Mars...